Reducing Involuntary Churn

 After looking through your response codes, you may have seen some warnings related to the client’s name and address.
 It’s normal for bad data to slip into your CRM.
 Make sure that the client’s name and billing address use a standard format.
 And, where possible, remove special characters and accents.
-You may only want to make those changes as the card is being processed, leaving the original visible to your client, so this might require some software to do this on the fly.
+You may only want to make those changes as the card is processed, leaving the original visible to your client, so this might require some software to do this on the fly.

 The next part will require some research and is more of an art, but this technique will work if you can figure out how to best position your business.
 Merchant banks assign each merchant a Merchant Category Code (MCC) as prescribed by the Card Networks (see our many other articles on MCCs!).
 This code identifies the type of merchant and card-issuing banks weigh their fraud scores by MCC.
 It makes sense – which MCC would you expect to have a bigger problem with fraud, 5967 (Inbound Telemarketing) or 5949 (Needlework, Sewing or Fabric and Piece Goods Stores)?
 As expected, the banking data we’ve analyzed for 2019-20 saw nearly four times the decline rate for MCC 5967.